shnr33/dx-alert-demo/README.md

 $ pip install -r requirements.txt
 ```

-Note: You can also use a virtualenv to create a virtual environment and install the requirements.
+Note: You can also use 'virtualenv' to create a virtual environment and install the requirements.

 ### Creating a Dropbox App